julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 The deep dream root.

 **✧ Folklore:** Hung in homes to keep away the devil and nightmares.
 Used by witches in trancework and sleep charms.

 **✧ Magical Uses:** Peaceful sleep, release, dream magic.

-**✧ Healing Tip:** Strong sedative.
+**Healing Tip:** Strong sedative.
 Use in teas or tinctures when rest is essential.
 Pungent but powerful.

 ---